-If you have received a letter stating the credit agency finds your disputes irrelevant or frivolous, you may want to take further action.
+If you have received a letter stating the credit agency finds your disputes irrelevant or frivolous, you'll need to take further action.
 Review your original dispute documentation and see what the reason was for your dispute.
 Plan to re-file the dispute using other reasoning that is still accurate and sound.
-The following list of consumer disputes may help you find the most relevant for your situation:
+The following lists of inaccurate information may help you find the most relevant for your situation:

 - This is not my account

-- I didn't pay late (list payment date)
+- I didn't pay late during...(list date)

 - Wrong amount listed

 - Wrong account number listed

 - Wrong original creditor information listed

 - Wrong charge-off date listed

 - Wrong date of last activity noted

 - Wrong balance listed

 - Wrong credit limit amount listed

 - Wrong status listed there are about 20 possible statuses

+- Wrong high credit limit amount listed